ovh/docs/pages/platform/databases/grafana_01_capabilities/guide.en-us.md

 - Grafana 8.3

-You can folllow Grafana Release Cycle on their official page : <https://grafana.com/>
+You can follow Grafana Release Cycle on their official page : <https://grafana.com/>

 ### Grafana clients